ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

 # Creating a ReplyKeyboardMarkup for the "Check" action using the CheckButton.
 # The 'resize_keyboard' parameter is set to True, allowing the keyboard to be resized in the Telegram app.
 Checkkb = ReplyKeyboardMarkup(resize_keyboard=True).add(CheckButton)

+# Creating additional buttons for the "Tonkeeper" and "Tonhub" actions.
+TonkeeperButton = KeyboardButton('Tonkeeper')
+TonhubButton = KeyboardButton('Tonhub')

+# Creating a ReplyKeyboardMarkup for the "Wallet" action using the TonkeeperButton and TonhubButton.
+# The 'resize_keyboard' parameter is set to True to allow the keyboard to be resized in the Telegram app.
+Walletkb = ReplyKeyboardMarkup(resize_keyboard=True).add(TonkeeperButton).add(TonhubButton)
 ```

 Since we will be using more than one keyboard in this project, we import this file with a convenient name.